rabbitmq/rabbitmq-website/site/publishers.md

 With some protocols, such as AMQP 0-9-1 and STOMP, publishers can run into a condition known as a protocol error (exception).
-For example, publishing to a non-existent exchange or binding an exchange to an non-existent exchange will result in a [channel exception](/channels.html#error-handling) and will render the channel closed.
+For example, publishing to a non-existent exchange or binding an exchange to a non-existent exchange will result in a [channel exception](/channels.html#error-handling) and will render the channel closed.
 Publishing is not possible on a closed channel.
 Such events are logged by the RabbitMQ node the publisher was connected to.
 Failed publishing attempts will also result in client-side exceptions or errors returned, depending on the client library used.